EC528-Fall-2024/container-native-fs-interposer/README.md

 ## 4. Solution Concept

-### Global Architectural Structure Of the Project
+### Global Architectural Structure of the Project

-FUSE library provides a mechanism and an API for implementing full-fledged file systems in user space, which makes developing a new file system significantly easier and safer compared to kernel based file systems.
-This also enables quick development of various “utility” file systems that layer on top of other file systems to add new functionalities.
-For example, a file system that injects random errors to evaluate applications’ error handling, a file system that logs activity for later analysis or playback, or a file system that throttles I/O operations for quality of service (QoS) purposes or reducing the load on backend.

-Applications are now often deployed in container native environments, such as Kubernetes.
-In Kubernetes, storage is provided to workloads (“pods”) via volumes (“persistent volumes, PVs”) that are usually formatted with a file system such as ext4 or xfs.
-To use a FUSE-based stackable utility file system with these volumes and workloads, some integration with Kubernetes is required, e.g. a special CSI plugin.
+The following diagram shows the general architecture of our project.
+The upper half of the diagram represents the user space, while the lower half represents the kernel space.
+The architecture demonstrates the integration of two systems, FUSE and Kubernetes, through a CSI plugin.

 <p align="center">
 <img src="./images/overallDiagram.png" width="50%">
 </p>
 <p align="center">
-General Architecture of Project
+Diagram 1: General Architecture of Project
 </p>

+The FUSE library provides a mechanism and an API for implementing full-fledged file systems in user space, which makes developing a new file system significantly easier and safer compared to kernel based file systems.
+This also enables quick development of various “utility” file systems that layer on top of other file systems to add new functionalities.
+For example, a file system that injects random errors to evaluate applications’ error handling, a file system that logs activity for later analysis or playback, or a file system that throttles I/O operations for quality of service (QoS) purposes or reducing the load on backend.
+The diagram above illustrates a request (i.e., system call) from userspace to the virtual file system (VFS) and subsequently the FUSE kernel module.
+FUSE then forwards these IO requests to the handler, which is our utility FUSE implementation.

+Applications are now often deployed in container native environments, such as Kubernetes.
+In Kubernetes, storage is provided to workloads (“pods”) via volumes (“persistent volumes, PVs”) that are usually formatted with a file system such as ext4 or xfs.
+To use a FUSE-based stackable utility file system with these volumes and workloads, some integration with Kubernetes is required.
+As shown in the diagram, this integration will be implemented by a CSI node plugin.

-### Design Implications and Discussion
+### Design Discussion

 1. FUSE itself may introduce too much noise/overhead.
+This will be evaluated by running expriments with data-intensive applications.
-2. CSI filesystems stacking would be a nice addition.
+2. CSI filesystems stacking would be a nice addition, if time allows.

 ## 5. Acceptance criteria

 1. Create a new CSI plugin for Kubernetes that allows users to mount a stackable FUSE-based file system over another file system.
-Many open-source CSI plugins exist and can be used as a reference.
-CSI plugins are usually implemented using Go language.

-2. Implement one or more (depending on the student group size) utility FUSE file systems (basing them on existing passthrough) that do: workload tracing, workload metric collection, faulty I/O, throttle I/O, fake IO.
-The details of each file system will be discussed with the mentors.
+2. Implement utility FUSE file systems that provide workload tracing, workload metric collection, faulty I/O, throttle I/O, and fake IO.

 3. Run experiments with several data-intensive applications using the 2 technologies above.
 Perform descriptive analysis of applications’ behavior when a utility file system is used.